lturner19/Bootstrap_Portfolio/README.md

 # Portfolio

 ## Description
-⋅⋅⋅This portfolio showcases my ability to use HTML, CSS, and Bootstrap 4 to create a responsive website.
+This portfolio showcases my ability to use HTML, CSS, and Bootstrap 4 to create a responsive website.

-⋅⋅⋅As the pages are viewed on different screen sizes, users will not that certain elements will move to accomodate the new size.
+As the pages are viewed on different screen sizes, users will not that certain elements will move to accomodate the new size.

-⋅⋅⋅It was created while attending the Triology Education Services' Full-Stack Coding Bootcamp.
+It was created while attending the Triology Education Services' Full-Stack Coding Bootcamp.

 ## Table of Contents